March 26, 2026 (3mo ago)

 | Function Invocations | $0.60/million |

 Why does the region matter?
-Vercel prices compute by region.
-Sao Paulo (gru1) costs 73% more than US East (iad1) for the same CPU-hour, as noted on Vercel's pricing page.
-If your users are in Brazil but you haven't checked regional multipliers, your bill might surprise you.
+Vercel prices compute by region, and rates vary meaningfully across regions.
+If your users are outside the US but you haven't checked regional multipliers, your bill might surprise you.
+See Vercel's pricing page for current regional rates.

 Build minute pricing depends on which machine tier you use: